hyperspy/hyperspy/doc/user_guide/mva.rst

 can be the result of missing or dead pixels, X-ray spikes, or very low count data.
-If one assumes a dataset to consist of a low-rank component **L** corrupted by a sparse error component **S**, then Robust PCA (RPCA) can be used to recover the low-rank component for subsequent processing.
+If one assumes a dataset to consist of a low-rank component **L** corrupted by a sparse error component **S**, then Robust PCA (RPCA) can be used to recover the low-rank component for subsequent processing [Candes2011]_.

-The default RPCA algorithm returns the factors and loadings of **L**, and can be accessed with the following code.
+The default RPCA algorithm is GoDec [Zhou2011]_.
+In HyperSpy it returns the factors and loadings of **L**, and can be accessed with the following code.
 You must set the "output_dimension" when using RPCA.

 .. code-block:: python

-   >>> s.decomposition(algorithm='rpca',
+   >>> s.decomposition(algorithm='RPCA_GoDec',
                        output_dimension=3)

 HyperSpy also implements an *online* algorithm for RPCA developed by Feng et al. [Feng2013]_.